|Nintendo Space Ball (1971)|

 Besides trying to land the spinning disc on the Space Ball itself, you can also aim it on table tops and other flat surfaces.

-Although this toy from the space-age was created forty years ago, it has not lost its appeal and is one of the items from my collections which today is still played frequently by my internet-age children.
+Although this toy from the space-age was created forty years ago, it has not lost its appeal and is one of the items from my collections which today is still played occasionally by my internet-age children.